hikaruisasleep/dungeonassistant/README.md

 aka Mariana.

-> discord bot for dnd. very broken
+> discord bot for dnd. very broken.

-> made with hikari and hikari-tanjun framework in python
+made with hikari, hikari-tanjun, and hikari-yuyo framework in python